 Collaboration and referral are another important characteristic of competent midwifery care.

-One of the most important purposes of midwifery education is to train midwives to screen clients for illnesses that are out of the scope of practice of the midwife.
 It is the responsibility of the midwife to refer clients to other health care professionals when appropriate.
 This may mean collaborating care with a licensed acupuncturist, chiropractor, massage therapist, naturopath, psychotherapist or physician.
 At times, care for a client can be co-managed with an obstetrician, and some women will need to be under the primary care of a physician if complications arise during her pregnancy or birth.
-The safety and well-being of clients, mothers and their babies, is my primary goal.
-I strive to work in harmony with other professionals, both allopathic and non-allopathic healers.
-I have deep respect for each of these professions, and value their contribution to maternity care.
+The safety and well being of clients, mothers and their babies, is my primary goal.

 Sisters Midwifery accepts Visa, MasterCard & insurance.
 Payment plans available.